ARMmbed/mbed-os-example-client/README.md

 1. Flash the application.
 2. Verify that the registration succeeded.
 You should see `Registered object successfully!` printed to the serial port.
-3. On mbed Device Connector, go to [My devices > Connected devices](https://connector.mbed.com/#endpoints).
+3. On Mbed Device Connector, go to [My devices > Connected devices](https://connector.mbed.com/#endpoints).
 Your device should be listed here.
 4. Press the **SW2** button on the device a number of times (make a note of how many times you did that).
 5. Go to [Device Connector > API Console](https://connector.mbed.com/#console).
 6. Click the **Endpoint directory lookups** drop down menu.
     ![](/docs/img/ep_lookup.PNG)
 7. In the menu, click **GET** next to **Endpoint's resource representation**.
 Select your _endpoint_ and _resource-path_.
 For example, the _endpoint_ is the identifier of your endpoint that can be found in the `security.h` file as `MBED_ENDPOINT_NAME`.
 Select `3200/0/5501`as a resource path and click **TEST API**.
 8. The number of times you pressed **SW2** is shown.
-9. Press the **SW3** button to unregister from mbed Device Connector.
+9. Press the **SW3** button to unregister from Mbed Device Connector.
 You should see `Unregistered Object Successfully` printed to the serial port and the LED starts blinking.
 This will also stop your application.
 Press the **Reset** button to run the program again.

 <span class="notes">**Note:** On non-K64F boards, there is no unregistration functionality and button presses are simulated through timer ticks incrementing every 15 seconds.</span>